 Narcissistic Fathers might force sensitive-natured children to wrestle or engage competitively in violent sports.
 They may demand a son join them on a hunting trip and demand they kill and slaughter animals while attempting to assuage parental need to hunt for fun and sport.

-These red flags, when taken individually and out of context, are seriously easy warning signs to minimize.
-Paying careful attention to any child under the social, emotional, or physical influence of a Narcissist, Malignant Narcissist, or narcissistic person in general is crucial.
+These red flags, when taken individually and out of context, are extremely easy warning signs to minimize.
+Paying careful attention to any child under the social, emotional, or physical influence of a Narcissist, Malignant Narcissist, or narcissistic person, in general, is crucial.

 Look for signs of a personality disorder emerging in an affected child.
 Be seriously concerned if and when signs and the obvious physical affectations of C-PTSD form.

 Whether a child is two years old or twenty-two when they finally figure out that their parent is abusing them with helicopter overparenting or neglecting them by underparenting, skills like teaching them how to be honest, show empathy or control their own behaviors, children of narcissistic parents have a general sense something is wrong with the situational dynamics that go on at home.

 Healthy mother-daughter bonding seldom leaves room for jealousy, obsession, or competition.
 Yet, a Malignant Narcissist will ultimately grow to resent their mini-me copy when and if the youngster starts getting more social attention than mommy.

 Not only does a toxic parent try to reclaim and re-do their youth by overwhelming a child with social cues that teach them to be social climbers, but they also invalidate the child’s core need to develop according to their own innate personality type.